 Living Charisms for Sustainable Human Development

 Catholic sisters in Africa act powerfully and broadly in support of sustainable human development through their care for the poor and marginalized and their actions promoting peace and sustainability.
-Sisters’ ministries build more just and resilient communities, in alignment with the vision of the United Nations Sustainable Development Goals (SDGs).
-Yet, relatively few people beyond the immediate Catholic community see sisters’ work as contributing to the SDGs.
-Sisters themselves have reported that their ministries are simply “what sisters do.”
+Sisters’ ministries build more just and resilient communities, in alignment with the vision of the United Nations Sustainable Development Goals (SDGs) and with the Catholic Church's teachings related to social justice.

-When sisters connect their ministries to action for sustainable development via the Church’s teaching on social issues (CST), they understand the transformative character of congregational charisms more deeply and are inspired to lead and to partner with others in the wider human development sector.
+This project provides online theological education for sisters in Eastern and Southern Africa to connect their ministries to action for human development via Catholic social teaching.
+This formation empowers sisters to understand the transformative character of congregational charisms more deeply and inspires them to lead and to partner with others in the wider human development sector.

-In this project, sisters from Eastern Africa (South Sudan, Kenya, Uganda, Tanzania, Zambia, and Malawi) will pursue Loyola Institute for Ministry certificates and, through them, work to weave CST’s commitment to human development throughout congregational life and build congregational capacity for work with and for vulnerable youth.
+Sisters in South Sudan, Kenya, Tanzania, Zambia, Malawi, and South Africa are pursuing Loyola Institute for Ministry certificates, working to weave CST’s commitment to human development throughout congregational life, and building congregational capacity for work with and for vulnerable youth.

 Living Charisms: Sisters' Leadership for Human Flourishing Conference